AleksandrRogov/DynamicsWebApi/README.md

 ## Contributions

-First of all, I would like to thank you for using `DynamicsWebApi` library in your Dynamics 365 CE project, the fact that my project helps someone to achieve their development goals already makes me happy.
+First of all, I would like to thank you for using `DynamicsWebApi` library in your Dynamics 365 CE / Common Data Service project, the fact that my project helps someone to achieve their development goals already makes me happy.

 And if you would like to contribute to the project you may do it in multiple ways:
 1. Submit an issue/bug if you have encountered one.